We provide child and adolescent psychiatric wards with the 'little things' that can help brighten the school holidays.

-What do you mean by ‘home comforts and small luxury items’?
+What do you mean by ‘home comforts, small luxuries and distracting items’?

 We ask the children and young people on each ward to tell us what sort of things would make the holidays easier.
 This helps us to make sure that the items we provide are what they truly want.

 Each box is unique, but common favourites include books, games, seasonal decorations, treats, luxury toiletries, arts and craft supplies and so on.
 You can read more about our boxes here.

 We also work closely with the wards to make sure that the items we buy are safe and appropriate for the ward, and inclusive for all patients.